 In August 2011, she was an artist in residence at the Burren College of Art, Ireland she developed a body of work examining traces of the 19c.
 Irish famine in the contemporary landscape.
 Titled, Lament,’ it juxtaposes the archeological remains of a famine village, a workhouse with images of the sea.
 Working in and around the Irish coastal and interior areas, each image in the “Lament” series re-presents a connection to a melancholic beauty and historical tragedy.

 Following this residency, in September 2011, Angela exhibited a solo exhibition of her work, Catharsis: Images of Post-Conflict Belfast, at the Dali Museum of Photography, Dali, Yunnan Province, China where her work was nominated among 200 for the best exhibit.
 In October 2011, She chaired a panel presentation for the symposia,Photography and the Artists book in Manchester England, contributing an essay, Book, Exhibition, Website: Revisiting Catharsis, in Photography and the Artist’s Book, published by Museum ETC, in August 2012 and re-published in 2016.
 In 2012, she presented at the Family Ties Conference at the University of London, and at the first bi-annual, Photography Research symposium, Alto University, Helsinki, Finland.
 Her artwork is included in Naomi Rosenblum, A History of Women Photographers, 2010.
 Her feminist essay, Self -Image: The Personal is Political, is published in the photography theory text book, The Photography Reader, Liz Wells, Routledge Press, Winter 2003.
 Her essay, Catharsis: images of post conflict Belfast is included in the international journal Photographies, Vol. 6.
 Issue I, Taylor Francis, 2013.
 Solo exhibitions in 2014, include, “pal-imp-sest, “ The Sunken Gallery Wallace Center, RIT, Catharsis, Mason Scharfenstein Museum of Art, Demorest, Ga.
 Group exhibitions in 2013, include, “JanTichy, afterfront,” at the Chicago Cultural Center, and “Jan Tichy works with the MoCP Collection,” The Museum of Contemporary Photography, Chicago, “House and Home,” The Building Museum, Washington DC and “Here and Elsewhere” at Cazenovia College, NY in 2012.
-In March 2013,she presented new work Lament at the National Society for Photographic Education (SPE) in Chicago, and at the American Conference on Irish Studies, St. John Fisher College, Rochester, NY in November, 2013.
+In March 2013,she presented new work Lament at the National Society for Photographic Education (SPE) in Chicago, and at the American Conference on Irish Studies, St. John Fisher College, Rochester, NY in November, 2013 and 2018.
 She presented Lament and a scholarly/poetic paper on this topic at the 2nd bi annual Photo media conference at Aalto University, Helsinki, Finland in March, 2014.
 Lament was also exhibited at the 1st Tianshui Biennale of Photography, Tianshui, China in 2016, along with h new work, titled, Mary Somerville, Lewis Hine and Me.
-In 2016, She was nominated for the Swiss Prix Picket International Prize in photography.
+In 2017, At the American Conference for Irish Studies held in Georgetown University, 2017, she gave a paper on the topic of her Belfast work, Catharsis.
+In 2017, She was nominated for the Swiss Prix Picket International Prize in photography.
 Nominated by the Irish Voice as one of 100 US Irish educators,a selection of her work may be viewed at http://AngelaKellyPhoto.com.